kshep92/bolt/README.md

 # Bolt Framework

+:rotating_light: **BE ADVISED:** This project is in _super_ early development.
+It's only provided at this point as a concept/experiment.

-Application development in an instant.
+Application development in an instant!

 ## About Bolt